beejjorgensen/bgc/src/bgc_part_1300_multifile.md

 file, like `bar.h`, make it uppercase, and replace the period with an
 underscore: `BAR_H`.

+So put a check at the very, very top of the file where you see if it's already been included, and effectively comment the whole thing out if it has.

 (Don't put a leading underscore (because a leading underscore followed by a capital letter is reserved) or a double leading underscore (because that's also reserved.))